paulcbogdan/rollouts/README.md

 Importantly, you should avoid ending inserted thoughts with a trailing space (`" "`).
 Doing so will often cause tokenization issues, as most models tokenize words with a space prefix (e.g., `" Hello"`).
 When you insert thoughts with a trailing space, a model would need to introduce a double-space typo to continue with a word.
 Models hate typos and will thus be strongly biased toward continuing with tokens that don't have a space prefix (e.g., `"0"`).

 Inserting thoughts does not work for:
-- Models where thinking is hidden (Gemini and OpenAI)
+- Models where true thinking tokens are hidden (Gemini and OpenAI)
-- GPT-OSS-20b/120b, which use a different reasoning template; I tried to get GPT-OSS working, but I'm not sure it's possible with OpenRouter
+- GPT-OSS-20b/120b, which use a different reasoning template; I tried to get the GPT-OSS template working, but I'm not sure it's possible with OpenRouter

 ## Parameter Override